Editor’s note: This post was originally published in September 2015 and has been completely revamped and updated for accuracy and comprehensiveness.

 The storage industry isn’t what it once was.
-We’re seeing new technology all the time, and now the big chain stores and the mom and pop facilities are being joined by young entrepreneurs looking to transform the industry.
+Veterans in the industry are seeing new technology pop up all the time (like the new DaVinci Lock system or storEDGE’s latest cloud access control product!), and now both big chain stores and mom and pop shops are being joined by young entrepreneurs looking to transform the industry.

-Their marketing team produces blog articles covering storage news, renter tips, organization hacks, and storage-related surveys.
-SpareFoot also designs interesting infographics that visualize their research on topics like social media, closet organization, up-and-coming tech hubs, features of New York vs. LA vs. Chicago, and even calculations about space used in the popular television show Breaking Bad.
+Their marketing team produces blog articles covering enter tips, organization hacks, and storage-related surveys, and they’ve used the data to put together interesting infographics and state-of-the-industry style reports.
+They’ve designed infographics that visualize their research on all kinds of topics, including social media, closet organization, up-and-coming tech hubs, features of New York vs. LA vs. Chicago, and even calculations about space used in the popular television show Breaking Bad.
 These visuals are perfect examples of SpareFoot’s ability to translate self storage into what their target audience is most interested in.

 That isn’t even the tip of the iceberg on their company culture.
 From free lunches and a “no-policy vacation policy” to happy hours and a program that pays employees who bike or take the metro to work, SpareFoot understands how important it is to find and keep smart and dedicated individuals.
 You can tell just by seeing their team in action that they take both company culture and their product seriously — and it doesn’t look like that mentality is to going to change anytime soon.